 Therapy Dog

 AUTHOR’S NOTE: This short story, “Therapy Dog,” was published July 11, 2021, in a little literary magazine called Sincerely Magazine.
 The magazine can be purchased here https://www.sincerelymagazine.com/volumenineserendipity.
+Below is the story in WordPress.
 About 10 years ago, when my daughter Allison attended the University of Pittsburgh, she’d periodically call home with updates.
-Her college experience—you’d be surprised, astonished, and amazed to … Continue reading Therapy Dog
+Her college experience—you’d … Continue reading Therapy Dog

 Holly Bush